James Corden

 Originally airing from 2007 to 2010, Corden co-wrote and co-starred with Welsh actress Ruth Jones in Gavin & Stacey, for which he won the BAFTA Television Award for Best Comedy Performance.
-He was featured, along with grime artist Dizzee Rascal, on the UK No.1 single "Shout", an unofficial anthem of the England football team for the 2010 FIFA World Cup in South Africa.
-Appearing on the UK charity telethon Comic Relief in 2011, Corden created his Carpool Karaoke sketch when he drove around London singing songs with George Michael.
-In 2009, he co-presented the Brit Awards with Kylie Minogue and Mathew Horne.
-Corden returned to host the ceremony solo between 2011 and 2014.
-He hosted the Tony Awards in 2016 and 2019 and the Grammy Awards in 2017 and 2018.
-Since 2010, Corden has presented the sports-based comedy panel show A League of Their Own on Sky One.
-He has appeared in films, including Gulliver's Travels (2010), Into the Woods (2014), Kill Your Friends (2015), Peter Rabbit (2018) and its 2021 sequel (in which he voiced the title character).
-He's also known for his roles in the musical films Cats (2019), The Prom (2020), and Cinderella (2021).
+He was featured, along with grime artist Dizzee Rascal, on the UK number one single "Shout".
+Corden created his Carpool Karaoke sketch in 2011.
+He hosted the Brit Awards (2009, 2011 and 2014), the Tony Awards (2016 and 2019), and the Grammy Awards (2017 and 2018).
+From 2010 to 2019, he presented the panel show A League of Their Own on Sky One.

+Corden has acted in films, including Gulliver's Travels (2010), Kill Your Friends (2015), and Peter Rabbit (2018) and its 2021 sequel (in which he voiced the title character).
+He also acted in the musical films Into the Woods (2014), Cats (2019), The Prom (2020), and Cinderella (2021).

-In 2011, Corden played the lead part in the comedy play One Man, Two Guvnors, which transferred from the National Theatre to the West End and then to Broadway and was also cinecast worldwide via National Theatre Live.
-For his performance in the Broadway run of the play, Corden won the Tony Award for Best Actor in a Play.
+In 2011, Corden starred in the National Theatre show One Man, Two Guvnors, which transferred from the West End to Broadway, where Corden won the Tony Award for Best Actor in a Play.
 In 2015, he received the BAFTA Britannia Award for British Artist of the Year.
-As a presenter and talk show host, Corden has been nominated for 22 Primetime Emmy Awards, winning 9 in total, including for The Late Late Show, Carpool Karaoke and hosting the 70th Tony Awards.
-Corden was appointed an Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours for services to drama.
+Corden has been nominated for 29 Primetime Emmy Awards, winning 12 in total, including for The Late Late Show, Carpool Karaoke, and hosting the 70th Tony Awards.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours for services to drama.

-In 2018, the Seatbelt Psychic television series was produced by Corden and his production company Fulwell 73 for Lifetime platform.

-Early life
+Early life and education

 Corden was born in Hillingdon, Greater London, the son of Margaret and Malcolm Corden.
-His father was a musician in the Central Band of the Royal Air Force (and later became a salesman of Christian books and Bibles).
+His father was a musician in the Central Band of the Royal Air Force, and later became a salesman of Christian books and Bibles.
 Corden's mother was a social worker.
 He grew up in Hazlemere, Buckinghamshire, and attended Park Middle School and Holmer Green Upper School.
 He has two sisters.